Check Basics · Info

 Personal checks are the most common type of check people receive from friends, family members, small landlords, or individuals.
 These checks are typically treated as valid for about six months from the date written on the check.
 After that, the bank may view the check as stale and either decline to process it or subject it to additional review.

-If you wait several months before depositing a personal check, the account holder may no longer have enough funds in the account or may have changed the account details.
-Depositing personal checks within a few weeks after receiving them helps reduce the risk of rejection or delays instead of letting them sit in a drawer.
+If you wait several months to deposit a personal check, the account may no longer have enough funds.
+In some cases, the account details may also change.
+Depositing a personal check within a few weeks helps reduce the risk of rejection or delays.
+Leaving checks unused in a drawer for too long can create unnecessary payment problems.

 Business Checks